aaronbloomfield/pdr/labs/lab11/index.md

 ### Input ###

-The program will take a single command-line parameter.
+The program will consist of a single file, `topological.cpp`, and take a single command-line parameter.
 This parameter will specify the file name that contains the input.

 The input file will consist of a series of lines that each designate a directed edge.
 Each line will have two vertex names, separated by a single space; the edge is directed from the first to the second listed vertex name on a given line.
 Every vertex name is a series of alphanumeric characters only (a-z, A-Z, 0-9) without any spaces or punctuation.
 Note that case is relevant, so vertex `abc` is distinct from vertex `ABC`.
 The edges can be listed in any order.

-The end of the input file is signified by two 0's on the same line, separated by a single space.
+The end of the input file is signified by two 0s on the same line, separated by a single space.

 You can assume that the provided graph is a directed acyclic graph, that it is weakly connected, and thus that there is at least one valid topological sort.
 You can further assume that there will not be more than 100 vertices in the graph.